science64/Orion/README.md

 If you want to use any other endpoint, make sure it returns a JSON with the text field, where text will be the content passed to the LLM.

-By adding such an endpoint you will be able to use it by writing at the beginning of the chat `s: what's the news today` and the answer will be based on the context returning from the "rag endpoint"
+By adding such an endpoint you will be able to use it by writing at the beginning of the chat `s: Why is the sky blue?` and the answer will be based on the context returning from the "rag endpoint"

 An advanced option for those using Google Gemini may be to use "Grounding with Google Search", this feature is not